Fairfax County Police Department

 Officers can use the LPR database to search for vehicles involved in crimes that are a violation of the Code of Virginia (Title 18.2.
 Crimes and Offenses Generally).

 The Fairfax County Police Department continually reviews its policies and practices to ensure LPR technology is used responsibly, effectively, and in a manner that reflects the values of the community it serves.
-The use of license plate readers is governed by state code 2.2-5517 and FCPD General Order 424, Automatic License Plate Reader Program.
+The use of license plate readers is governed by Code of Virginia 2.2-5517 and FCPD General Order 424, Automatic License Plate Reader Program.

 Since November 2022, the Fairfax County Police Department has used LPR technology from Axon, Flock Safety, and Motorola.